etenlab/docs/docs/DevTeam/paranext-extension.md

 I don't know if we will be comfortable enabling any unsafe-eval-like content security policies or not.
 We will have to discuss this.
 ```

+So we try to implement it:
-- after changing Content-Security-Policy in `web-view.service.ts` of paranext-core
+- change Content-Security-Policy in `web-view.service.ts` of paranext-core
 ```
     <meta
       http-equiv="Content-Security-Policy"